CodeByCalvin/reactsocialmediasite/README.md

-# React Social Media Site 💬
+# Reactr - Social Media Site 💬

-<strong>Welcome to the GitHub repository for the React Social Media Site!
+<strong>Welcome to the GitHub repository for the Reactr Social Media Site!
 This project is a social media site built from scratch using React and Bootstrap.
 It showcases user posts and allows the addition of new posts through a form.</strong>

 <!-- **[Live demo](#)** Update the link here when the live demo is available -->